sbarbett/dig_interface/README.md

 4. Expand "Advanced Settings"
 5. Check the box next to "Enable function URL"
 6. Select "NONE" for "Auth type"
-7. Check the box nect to "Configure cross-origin resource sharing (CORS)"
+7. Check the box next to "Configure cross-origin resource sharing (CORS)"
 8. Click "Create Function"

 You can copy your function url from the function overview panel now.
 There's a couple more things that need to be done, configuration-wise.